EEricHwang/EEricHwang.github.io/_pages/research.md

 author_profile: true
 ---

-My research aims to develop advanced control/estimation algorithms for multi-vehicle systems, particularly for aerospace domains.
+My research aims to develop advanced control and estimation algorithms for multi-vehicle systems, particularly for aerospace domains.
 I'm interested in how to enhance the system's <strong> robustness </strong> and <strong> resilience </strong> in adversarial environments.

 The aerospace control systems necessitate advanced solutions due to the importance of safety considerations.
-Without these solutions, numerous safety violations (e.g., crashes and collisions) would highly occur.
-For instance, aerial control systems within Urban Air Mobility (UAM) place heavy reliance on the uninterrupted flow of information enabled by vehicle-level communication networks (e.g., 5G, Wi-Fi, etc.) between Aerial Vehicles (AVs).
+Numerous safety violations (e.g., crashes and collisions) would occur without these solutions.
+For instance, aerial control systems for Urban Air Mobility (UAM) heavily rely on the uninterrupted flow of information enabled by vehicle-level communication networks (e.g., 5G, Wi-Fi, etc.) between Aerial Vehicles (AVs).
-However, these communication networks could be vulnerable to cyberattacks, potentially resulting in detrimental scenarios.
+However, these networks could be vulnerable to cyberattacks, potentially resulting in detrimental scenarios.
 Given the dynamic nature of urban environments, UAM AVs are also exposed to signal jamming, disturbances, and unexpected system failures.

 <hr>